 Processor speed is often one of the most overlooked aspects of phone buying.
 It’s the case because most people have no idea what a good processor is and how fast one should run.

 When in doubt, always look for a phone that runs a quad-core processor instead of a dual-core.
-There is going to be a good price different between the two, but your performance will be much better.
+There is going to be a good price difference between the two, but your performance will be much better.

 If your processor is slow and underpowered, you’re going to have a tough time using the phone over time.
 Processors get bogged down with many open apps, constant connections, and extended use.
 This is all magnified in an older phone with a sub-standard processor.